Optimal-HRV/optimalhrv-howto/docs/mobile-app.md

 - <u>History (on the Results Page)</u>: The history button at the bottom of the Results page will take you to a page with a chart of all your readings over time and a list of past readings.

-  - <u>Reading Details</u>: This includes your RMSSD, reading length, selected tags, notes, Max-Min, SDNN, Low Frequency, Heigh Frequency and Very Low Frequency.
+  - <u>Reading Details</u>: This includes your RMSSD, reading length, selected tags, notes, Max-Min, SDNN, Low Frequency, HighFrequency and Very Low Frequency.
   <div align=center>
   <img height="375" src="./images/mobile-app/mobile_anytime_h_btn.png" style="margin-right: 30px;"/>
   <img height="375" src="./images/mobile-app/mobile_anytime_history.jpg"/>